WaystoCap is bringing Africa’s cross-border trade into the digital era

 Cutely aware of seller and buyer concerns — El Bassunie spent years brokering trade deals in Africa — WaystoCap offers security for both sides.

-Aside from the fact that it keeps tabs on both buyer and seller, the startup collaborates with export insurance specialist Coface to ensure delivery whie an unnamed trade finance specialist guarantees payment.
+Aside from the fact that it keeps tabs on both buyer and seller, the startup collaborates with export insurance specialist Coface to ensure delivery while an unnamed trade finance specialist guarantees payment.
 The latter deal also allows buyers to enter into flexible spending plans to help manage their finances and cash reserves.

 “Payment default is one of the main issues suppliers have faced,” El Bassunie said in an interview.
 Adding that WaystoCap wants to “rethink the whole model and disrupt the traditional importers who have access to finance, information and more.”